JamosW/Quick-Valuation/README.md

 This app serves two purposes:
 1. Quick and dirty valuation to help you decide if the stock is worth investing time and energy to look deeper
-2. Post-financial-model visualization of your stock/investments calculated value.
+2. Post-financial-model visualization of your stock/investments with informated interactive graphs

 ## Features